By default, sbt executes the run and test tasks within its own JVM instance.

 inconsistent if any of the libraries have mutable global state because, unlike

-, the global state persists between runs.
+ScalaLibrary, the global state persists between runs.
 When any libraries use

-java serialization, AllLibraryJars
+java serialization, AllLibraryJars should be avoided.

-key of the task is loaded in the outermost layer.
+fullClasspath key of the task is loaded in the outermost layer.
 Consider using

-as an alternative to fork if any issues are experienced with ScalaLibrary
+as an alternative to fork if any issues are experienced with ScalaLibrary or

-if the application requires all classes to be loaded in the same ClassLoader
+if the application requires all classes to be loaded in the same ClassLoader,

 which may be the case for some uses of java serialization.

-can be set in different configurations.
+The classLoaderLayeringStrategy can be set in different configurations.
 For

-example, to use the AllLibraryJars
+example, to use the AllLibraryJars strategy in the Test configuration, add

 Test / classLoaderLayeringStrategy := ClassLoaderLayeringStrategy.AllLibraryJars

-task will still use ScalaLibrary
+run task will still use ScalaLibrary strategy.

 Java reflection may cause issues when used with layered classloaders because it